 From Saiphin Moore, owner and chef at Rosa’s Thai Café, this griddled squash salad is the perfect BBQ vegan recipe.
 She says, “In Thailand, when I was growing up, pumpkin was always in season.
 There wasn’t a market in the country where you couldn’t get the pumpkin of your choice – small or large, green or orange.
 Once we had selected our prime pumpkin, we would grill it over a smouldering fire – not too close to the heat, though, as it needs to be a bit al dente.
 In this recipe, I suggest you cook it in a griddle pan, but you can also cook the squash on a barbecue.”
 Check out more of her vegetarian BBQ recipes here.

-For more vegan salad inspiration, here are 9 hacks to up your office salad game.
+For more vegan salads, here are 9 hacks to up your office salad game.

-Add oomph to your salads with these DIY flavoured salts.
+Add oomph to your vegan salads with these DIY flavoured salts.